robsrip/clean-data-project/README.md

 To run the script just type the following into the console

 source("run_analysis.R")

 df <- run_analysis()

 *Note the example drops the tidy data into a new data.frame df.

+I have included the code below with comments for each of the sections

 ##Code
 run_analysis <- function() {